geoadmin/mf-chsdi3/README.md

     export SERVER_PORT=9000

-Add the API key to retrieve departure information from https://opentransportdata.swiss into the users rc file or directly in the .bashrc (keepass).
+Add the API key to retrieve departure information from https://opentransportdata.swiss into the users rc file or directly in the .bashrc (`gopass`).
 For instance:

     export OPENTRANS_API_KEY=dasffdjfjfjfjf566776jfjfjfj22243eac841ce7c9426355b